-The company has 4,700 megawatts of generating capacity and over 725,000 residential, commercial and industrial customers that depend on Tampa Electric for reliable power and value-added energy services.
+The company has more than 5,000 megawatts of generating capacity and over 765,000 residential, commercial and industrial customers that depend on Tampa Electric for reliable power and value-added energy services.

 Tampa Electric serves about 2,000 square miles in West Central Florida, including Hillsborough County and part of Polk, Pasco and Pinellas Counties, with an estimated population of over one million.

-Tampa Electric has four electric generating plants in service, with December 2012 net generating capability of 4,668 MW.
+Tampa Electric has three electric generating plants in service, with generating capability of more than 5,000 MW.
 These plants, the fuel they use and their generating capabilities are listed below: